molinadavid/teslabox/README.md

    # Choose the region closest to you (us, eu, ap, au, sa, jp or in)
    Environment="NGROK_REGION=us"

-   # To enable remote admin access, enter username and password
+   # To enable remote admin access, enter password
-   Environment="ADMIN_USER="
    Environment="ADMIN_PASSWORD="

-   # To enable remote public (stream-only) access, enter username and password
+   # To enable remote public (stream-only) access, enter password (this mustn't be the same as the admin password)
-   Environment="PUBLIC_USER="
    Environment="PUBLIC_PASSWORD="

-   # For paid Ngrok accounts, enter your custom domains ("you.example.com") or subdomains ("you" for you.ngrok.io)
+   # For paid Ngrok accounts, enter your custom domain ("you.example.com") or subdomain ("you" for you.ngrok.io)
    Environment="ADMIN_HOST="
-   Environment="PUBLIC_HOST="

    Type=simple
    User=root